jademsee/ConstitutionalBlueprint/README.md

 The Republic exists to protect liberty, uphold justice, cultivate virtue, develop capability, preserve sovereignty, and improve the well-being of present and future generations.

+Authority shall rise from demonstrated service, competence, and trust.
+Resources shall remain as close as practical to the citizens who generate them.
+Decisions shall remain as close as practical to the citizens affected by them.

 ---

 # ARTICLE I — FOUNDATIONAL PRINCIPLES